Mjz86/C_colon/mcc.md

 // also we have `lvl(rw)_mutex<level>`,
 // in the scheduler each leveled mutex would be recorded in a async local stack wait data structure, and if a new leveled mutex is used, then its a violation of the try precondition if the level is higher or equal than the last level in the level stack.

-// there are different compiler flags, however in a critical system, using a mutex without a level would be `unsafe(deadlock)` while in a non critical system it would just be safe because we don't care about deadlock normally .
+// there are different compiler flags, however in a critical system, using a mutex without a level would be `unsafe(deadlock)` while in a non critical system it would just be safe because we do not care about deadlock normally .